WordPress/health-check/.github/CONTRIBUTING.md

 ## Contributing with code

-When contributing through code, please make sure each feature is developed as a separate, forked, branch of `develop`.
+When contributing through code, please make sure each feature is developed as a separate, forked, branch of `trunk`.

-The `master` branch of the repository is kept in a stable state, and should at any given time always be the most recent public release of the plugin.
+The `trunk` branch is the most recent beta of the plugin at any given time, stable releases of the plugin may be downloaded from the [GitHub releases page](https://github.com/WordPress/health-check/releases), or from the [WordPress.org plugins page](https://wordpress.org/plugins/health-check/).

-By splitting them up, we are able to make point releases without affecting already developed features intended for future major versions.

 You do not need a local development environment set up to make code changes, although it is useful when making changes to JavaScript or SASS (CSS styles) as these are concatenated by our build tools,